-Every business manager, department head and members of the management team should have a basic understanding of accounts.
+Every business manager, department head, and member of the management team should have a basic understanding of accounts.
 This basic accounting information ensures that managers get fully involved in all business decisions and are capable of understanding accounting matters as well.
 If managers don’t have accounting knowledge, there are several courses and books to help them know what is accounting for managers.

 Why Must Managers Know Accounting?

 We have often seen companies provide training in leadership and strategy.
-However, in the past decade or so, it has been seen that understanding the intricacies of the financial statements can have a bigger impact on business health.
+However, in the past decade or so, it has been seen that understanding the intricacies of financial statements can have a bigger impact on business health.

-Non-finance managers must have adequate knowledge of accounting to interpret the financial statements and take key decisions.
-Moreover, knowing accounts has become a necessity for non-financial managers owing to the rising importance of corporate governance following the debacles such as the Enron, Equitable Life, Worldcom, and Marconi.
+Non-finance managers must have adequate knowledge of accounting to interpret the financial statements and make key decisions.
+Moreover, knowing accounts has become a necessity for non-financial managers owing to the rising importance of corporate governance following the debacles such as Enron, Equitable Life, Worldcom, and Marconi.
 It has become extremely important for managers to ensure there are no issues or errors with the accounts.

 Sound financial control is the prerequisite of business success.
 Manager with poor accounting knowledge may not be able to contribute when their company faces a financial issue.
 Additionally, financial knowledge helps a manager to answer common business questions – What are the company’s financial priorities?
 Is the project viable?
 How to improve cash flow?
 What’s happening to profit margins?

 Must-Know Accounting Concepts

-Accounting is a pretty vast subject and managers should try knowing as much as they can.
-In case, they don’t have finance or accounting background, there are a few very important concepts that every manager must know.
+Accounting is a pretty vast subject, and managers should try to know as much as they can.
+In case they don’t have a finance or accounting background, there are a few very important concepts that every manager must know.

-Bottom line number in the earnings statement tells whether or not the company is functioning in-line with the expectations.
-If it is a positive number or we can say the company is profitable, then the company is fundamentally sound as it is earning more than it spends.
+The bottom line number in the earnings statement tells whether or not the company is functioning in line with the expectations.
+If it is a positive number, we can say the company is profitable.
+Then the company is fundamentally sound as it is earning more than it spends.
 In case the number is negative, then it will mean that it is time to take corrective action.

 Identifying One-time Item